Old Basford School is a member of

 Transform Trust Teaching School Alliance

-Old Basford School is a member of the Transform Trust Teaching School Alliance.
+Old Basford School is frequently accesses the Transform Trust Teaching School Alliance.

 Schools supported by Transform will have access to education expertise, support and experience from across the growing Teaching School Alliance.